Digital Accelerator Program

 - To provide access to digital collaboration space where Council project officers, the Support Partner and businesses participating in the program can chat, share resources, collaborate and help each other out.

-Due to the varying nature of different businesses and what stage they are currently at, the program has been developed to be flexible and responsive to the unique needs of each business.
+The program has been developed to be flexible and responsive to the unique needs of each business.
 There are however three broad stages that businesses might fall into, and each of these stages would require a different level of support from Council and its Support Partner.
-These are
+These are:

 - Early/conceptual - aspiring to make the transition to online sales and building an ecommerce website but have not made any tangible progress.